Investors Join Calls For A Food Revolution To Fight Climate Change

 Then on Tuesday, 80 investor groups representing more than $6.5 trillion in assets called on six of the largest fast food companies, including McDonald’s and the corporate owners of KFC and Pizza Hut, to set targets for cutting greenhouse gas emissions from their meat and dairy supply chains.

 Food production, globally, is responsible for about a third of greenhouse gas emissions, largely from meat and dairy production.
-Nearly 85 million Americans—or nearly a third of the population—eat at a fast food restaurant on any given day.
+Nearly 85 million Americans—or nearly a third of the population—eat at a fast food restaurants on any given day.
 But, as the Lancet report on obesity notes, demand for convenience and protein are rising in the developing world, too.

 “This is the largest-emitting sector that doesn’t have a low-carbon plan,” said Brooke Barton, a senior director with Ceres, the sustainability group that co-organized the investor campaign.
 “While some companies in some high-emitting industries, like the electric power industry, are starting to set goals and transform their business models in line with the Paris climate agreement, the meat and dairy industry is digging in its hooves.”

-The Lancet Commission on Obesity, made up of more than 40 experts from 14 countries, says that, while its original mandate was to address obesity, it reframed its mission to address the pandemics of obesity, malnutrition and climate change—or what it called “the triple-burden challenges of The Global Syndemic.”
+The Lancet Commision on Obesity, made up of more than 40 experts from 14 countries, says that, while its original mandate was to address obesity, it reframed its mission to address the pandemics of obesity, malnutrition and climate change—or what it called “the triple-burden challenges of The Global Syndemic.”

 “We decided we have to look at this with a systems approach.
 It’s not people’s fault,” said Vivica Kraak, a professor of food and nutrition policy at Virginia Tech who contributed to the report.
 “The environments they live in foster overconsumption and unsustainable choices.”